Compare medical plans

 A premium is the monthly amount the employee or employer pays to the plan to cover the cost of insurance.
 The premium does not cover copays, coinsurance, or deductibles.
 Premium amounts vary by medical plan.
 A higher premium doesn't necessarily mean higher quality of care or better benefits; each plan has the same basic level of benefits.
 Generally, plans with higher premiums may have lower annual deductibles, copays, or coinsurance costs.
 Plans with lower premiums may have higher deductibles, coinsurance, copays, and more limited networks.
 It is important to consider all of these when choosing a plan.
 See medical plan premiums to see premiums for all medical plans.

-Note: Employees who work for an educational service district, city, county, port, tribal government, water district, hospital, etc., need to contact their payroll or benefits office to find their monthly premiums.
+Note: Employees who work for a city, county, port, tribal government, water district, hospital, etc., need to contact their payroll or benefits office to find their monthly premiums.

 Deductibles

-Most medical plans require you to pay a certain amount of plan costs, such as fees for office visits, before the plan pays for covered services.
-This is known as the deductible.
-Medical plans may also have a separate annual deductible for specific prescription drugs.
-Covered preventive care services are exempt from the medical plan deductible.
+A deductible is a fixed dollar amount you must pay each year for covered health care expenses before the plan starts paying for covered services.
+Medical plans may also have a separate annual deductible for prescription drugs.
+The deductible does not apply to covered preventive care services when you see a network provider.
 This means you do not have to pay your deductible before the plan pays for the covered preventive service.

 Plan benefits